egertonspring/rsyslog-doc/README.md

 # Rsyslog rules and templates
 This is a documentation of rsyslog rule and templates and what they will actually do.

-## Rules
 I will only document the "new" advanced format here because the only legacy that counts is "Hogwarts Legacy"

-### Forwarding
+## Forwarding
 The following rule will forward logs which are tagged "hello-go" to the server which is defined in the target-section:

 ```